laurakond/artly-api/README.md

 **Auto reject bids that are lower than the asked price**

-- I have written a code for automatically rejecting the bids based on their bid price, however, I decided to exclude this logic at this stage of the project.
+- I have written a code for automatically rejecting the bids based on their bid price.
+However, I decided to exclude this logic at this stage of the project.

   - I deemed this piece of logic not appropriate for the overall user experience at this stage fo the project.
-This will be adjusted and incorporated to the functionality of the code at the next development stage.
+This will be adjusted and incorporated to the functionality of the code in the next development stage.

     ```python
     # Evaluate if the bid offer is lower that the asking price and send